kanishka-linux/kawaii-player/README.md

 			'sudo apt-get install gdebi'.

-	- If user want to install directly from source:
+	- If user wants to install the application directly from source:

 			$ git clone https://github.com/kanishka-linux/kawaii-player (or directly fetch tar.bz2 or .zip from release section and extract it, if user wants stable release)
 			$ cd kawaii-player/ubuntu